How Industry 4.0 is Transitioning from Traditional PLC/SCADA to New Cloud IIoT

 Using cloud IIoT not only streamlines the data flow, but because industrial operators can use public cloud infrastructure, it is also a much more cost-effective option for data storage, processing, and analysis than previous proprietary data tools.
 Another big benefit is the accessibility to machine learning tools that help organizations make meaning of their big data output.

 Dev IQ is an edge-computing expert that helps organizations develop reliable, cost-effective cloud IIoT solutions.
-We’ve worked with engineering, lighting, and warehousing and logistics firms to develop custom IIoT solutions that migrate data analysis to the cloud and deliver more value from their most important asset: data.
+We’ve worked with engineering, lighting, warehousing, and logistics firms to develop custom industrial IoT solutions that migrate data analysis to the cloud and deliver more value from their most important asset: data.

 For more information about how cloud IIoT can be applied to your business, connect with us!